-Italian crispy thin crust ricotta spinach pizza recipe.
-The absolute best ever white spinach pizza or pizza Bianca!
+Italian crispy thin crust ricotta spinach pizza with fontina and roasted garlic.
+The best homemade white spinach pizza Bianca!

-This ricotta spinach pizza recipe with sweet roasted garlic cloves is a nice way to say good-by to summer.
-(You will need a cheap pizza stone like this that you can get from Macys, to get things done right)
+This white ricotta spinach pizza with sweet roasted garlic cloves is a nice way to say good-by to summer.

-So I wanted to close our little summer pizza series with one of my favorite flavor combinations: this ricotta spinach pizza!
-And If you like white pizza or as known in Italian: Pizza Bianca, this one is for you.
+Naturally I wanted to close our little summer pizza series with one of my favorite healthy flavor combinations: ricotta + spinach!

 Now you know ricotta spinach anything is a winner in my book, what a lovely pair, wouldn’t you agree ?
 Add some fontina to the mix and you got yourself some real magic happening.

-- Very important to use a pizza stone preheated with your oven!
+- Very important: use a pizza stone (<–amazon) preheated with your oven!
 I know I said it like 15 times before, and I’ll continue saying it till the day I die.
 Unless you have a pizza oven, go get yourself a cheap pizza stone today.
 You will thank me later, I know this.

 Ricotta spinach and garlic on a thin crisp crust, I mean what else is there ..?
 A good movie and a chilled bottle of white vino, hashtag #LifeMade !

-Oh, you see those little fire kisses on top of the ricotta spinach pizza ?
-So cute, I know.
+Oh, you see those little fire kisses on top ?
+So cute, I know!
 You can get those by putting the pizza under the broiler flames for about 30 seconds at the end.
 Of course If you have your own pizza oven you are a boss and the broiler step won’t be necessary.